grow-assistant/sales-assistant/docs/templates/golf_ops_initial_outreach.md

-# Golf Operations Manager – Initial Outreach Email

-## Subject
-Introducing a Turnkey Solution for Smoother Golf Operations

-## Body
-Hey [FirstName],
+Hi [FirstName],

 [ICEBREAKER]

-{SEASON_VARIATION} Swoop Golf has evolved beyond a golf-only service into a full club concierge platform—managing poolside F&B, on-course deliveries, and to-go orders.
+[SEASON_VARIATION], Swoop Golf has evolved beyond a golf-only service into a full club concierge platform—managing poolside F&B, on-course deliveries, and to-go orders.
 Our goal is to enhance efficiency and keep rounds flowing smoothly without disrupting play.

 We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we’re truly meeting your needs.
 For instance, at Pinetree Country Club, this approach helped reduce average order times by 40%, keeping players happier and minimizing course slowdowns.